meolen07/appealos/README.md

 The agent is configured directly inside the Prompt Opinion platform and published to the Prompt Opinion Marketplace.

-No custom MCP server is required for the MVP.

 ## How It Works

 AppealOS receives healthcare workflow context such as: